Tamulur/EnsembleChat/Overview.md

   5. **All** (o3 + Claude + Gemini)
      These map to either single-LLM mode (no aggregation) or proposer+aggregator mode.

+  * **Redo last reply:** If the most recent LLM response is unsatisfactory, leave the input box empty and click any action button.
+The application will
+    1. Remove that last AI reply from the visible chat (and persistence).
+    2. Re-process the **same user input as before** according to the button pressed.
+       *Example:* clicking **All** resends the prior user input to all proposers and aggregates their new replies.

 ### UI status messages (non-stream)

 * “Sending requests for proposals…” when dispatching proposer calls.